TEAS 7 Time Management: Pacing Strategies for Every Section

 The Two-Pass Strategy

-The single most effective time management technique is the two-pass method:
+The single most effective time management technique is the two-pass method.
+If youβre building a study schedule, our 2-week TEAS study plan incorporates timed practice from day one:

 Pass 1: Quick Sweep (70% of time)